-The Board may, upon receiving a written request, grant leave of absence, with or without pay, and without loss of seniority to a regular employee requesting such leave for good and sufficient cause.
-The employee will be returned to his/her former position on completion of the leave provided that position has not been abolished.
-If the position has been abolished, the employee may exercise his/her bumping rights.
+The Board may, upon receiving a written request, grant leave of absence, with or without pay, and without loss of seniority to a regular employee requesting such leave for good and sufficient cause, no precedence shall apply.
+The employee will be returned to their former position on completion of the leave provided that position has not been abolished.
+If the position has been abolished, the employee may exercise their bumping rights.